Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Introduction and main results

 A possible way to obtain new examples of varieties behaving like irreducible symplectic manifolds is to enlarge the family of varieties we are considering by including singular varieties.
 This is a very natural step, in particular in view of the Minimal Model Program.

 Indeed, if $X$ is a connected complex projective manifold with $\kappa(X)=0$, if the MMP works for $X$ then it produces a birational map $X\dashrightarrow Y$, where $Y$ has terminal singularities and nef canonical divisor.
 Assuming the abundance conjecture, we get that a multiple of $K_{Y}$ is trivial.
-In conclusion, in the classification of projective varieties whose Kodaira dimension is 0 it is then central to extend the Bogomolov decomposition to normal projective varieties having terminal singularities and torsion (i. e. numerically trivial by Theorem 8.2 of \cite{Kaw}) canonical divisor.
+So, for the classification of projective varieties whose Kodaira dimension is 0 it is central to extend the Bogomolov decomposition to normal projective varieties having terminal singularities and torsion (i. e. numerically trivial by Theorem 8.2 of \cite{Kaw}) canonical divisor.